Yitro & Psalms 29, 82, & 97: Greater Than Other Gods

 This week begins the reading of the book of Exodus/Shemot in the Jewish tradition.
 This year my posts on Exodus will relate each Torah portion to one of the psalms.

-Too many foreigners live in the country, from the Pharaoh’s point of view in this week’s Torah portion.
+Too many foreigners live in Egypt, from the Pharaoh’s point of view in this week’s Torah portion.
 Unlike those who fear immigrants in our own time, the Pharaoh is not afraid that the Israelites will take jobs from native Egyptians.
-He is afraid that if another country makes war on Egypt, these foreigners will join Egypt’s enemies.
+He is afraid that if another country makes war on Egypt, these foreign Hebrews will join Egypt’s enemies.

 Pharaoh's decree, by Michiel van der Borch, 1332